jwiegley/johnwiegley/drafts/drafts.md

 can never be described or assessed by it.
 To the mind, it is meaningless.
 It is nothing more than what is.

-# Mazu's "Purity and Defilement are Equally Delusions.'

-r/zen
-jwiegley

-Who has what, again? ;-)

-At a certain point, this is just moving pieces around on a chess board; but without rules there is no game, and equally no fun.
-Hope your work day goes well!

-jwiegley

-The mind-idol gets remade at every moment.
-Exhausting!

-jwiegley

-I?
-Here?
-I think /u/WanderingRonin77 may be suggesting, “Beware the defilement of purity”.

-Break the mind-idol
-Afterward you can’t clean it
-You can’t neglect it.

 # CLICKBAIT: A simple three-step program for how to achieve R/Zen "enlightenment" the quick and easy
 way!

-r/zen
-jwiegley

 Your question makes me think of this quote from Black Elk Speaks: